emissary-ingress/emissary/reference/running.md

 ## Port Assignments

-Ambassador Edge Stackuses some TCP ports in the range 8000-8499 internally, as well as port 8877.
-Third-party software integrating with Ambassador Edge Stackshould not use ports in this range on the Ambassador pod.
+Ambassador Edge Stack uses some TCP ports in the range 8000-8499 internally, as well as port 8877.
+Third-party software integrating with Ambassador Edge Stack should not use ports in this range on the Ambassador pod.

 ## Ambassador Edge Stack Update Checks (Scout)